KILTprotocol/sdk-js/packages/did/README.md

 ## Full DIDs

 As mentioned above, the creation of a full DID requires interaction with the KILT blockchain.
-Therefore, it is necessary for the DID creation operation to be submitted by a KILT address with enough funds to pay the transaction fees and the required deposit.
+Therefore, it is necessary for the DID creation operation to be submitted by a KILT address with enough funds to pay the transaction fees and the required deposit (0,1 KILT).
 While transaction fees are "burned" during the creation operation, the deposit is returned once and if the DID is deleted from the blockchain: this is to incentivise users to clean the data from the blockchain once such data is not needed anymore.

 By design, DID signatures and Substrate signatures are decoupled, meaning that the encoded and signed DID creation operation can then be signed and submitted by a different KILT account than the DID subject.
 We think this opens the path for a wider range of use cases in which, for instance, a service provider might be willing to offer a DID-as-a-Service option for its customers.